qdow/spotify-playlist-search/README.md

 - Searching only playlists created by user (exclude playlists by other authors)

 ## Recent Updates
-Last updated 13 Jul 2024
+Last updated 14 Jul 2024
+- Changed the structure of the playlist dictionary
+- Added ability to save your playlist data as a json file to easily load up so you don't have to gather them from Spotify every single time

+13 Jul 2024
 - Made it so instead of running the program with the song ID as a command line argument, the program prompts the user for the song URL while running
 - Which also allowed for the ability to continue searching for additional songs without needing to rerun the program
 - Added ability to search using the full song's URL (so you don't have to manually extract the ID)